gruenheit/gruenheit.github.io/index.md

 http is odd.
-Therefore I use <a href="https://en.wikipedia.org/wiki/HTTPS" title="fundamental details about https on wikipedia.org">https</a> for a better privacy.
+Therefore I use <a href="https://en.wikipedia.org/wiki/HTTPS" title="fundamental details about https on wikipedia.org">https</a> for a better privacy protection.

 I try to avoid Google and it's tracking!
 Please use <a href="https://about.qwant.com/" title="https://www.honigdachse.de/dienste#suchmaschine">qwant.com</a> and <a href="https://suche.honigdachse.de/" title="https://www.honigdachse.de/dienste#suchmaschine">searchx</a> instead.